kimwnasptd/OWM-Qt/README.md

 Features
 -
--Easy manipulation of OWs
+* Easy manipulation of OWs
--Takes care of the addresses and pointers for you -Adds automatically the palette of your OWs to the game -Handles the Palette Table
+* Takes care of the addresses and pointers for you
+* Adds automatically the palette of your OWs to the game
+* Handles the Palette Table
--Can search for offsets from the ROM making it compatible with multi-lingual ROMs
+* Can search for offsets from the ROM making it compatible with multi-lingual ROMs